Browser Audio Enhancer

 Enjoy

-Adjust volume, EQ, and presets.
-Works on any website with audio.
+Adjust volume, EQ, and presets on supported browser tabs.

 Frequently asked questions